 Note the huge increase in power after the 2011 digital switchover.

-For Sandy we recommend we recommend the DM log for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
+For Sandy we recommend we recommend the Yagi10K for strong signal areas, the Log36 for medium signal areas, and the Yagi18K or XB10K for poor signal areas, the latter aerial being particularly well suited to loft mounting.
 The XB16K is for those with the most marginal signals.
 The dimensions and test performance of the aerials are on the relevant buy pages.